alensuljkanovic/silvera/docs/communication.md

 ```

+!!! note

-> Note: Silvera will generate code that will publish the command to
+    Silvera will generate code that will publish the command to
-> the messaging broker, but setting values to command's attributes need to be
+    the messaging broker, but setting values to command's attributes need to be
-> handled manually, otherwise empty message will be sent!
+    handled manually, otherwise empty message will be sent!

 ### How do I receive messages?